THC detectability: How long does THC stay in the body?

 Frequency of use and THC concentration

-Let's start with frequency of use.
-It makes a significant difference whether you only use cannabis occasionally at the weekend or whether it is a regularpart of your daily life.
-For occasional users, THC may only be detected a few days after the last use, whereas for regular users, traces of THC may still be found in the body weeks later.
+Let's start with the frequency of consumption.
+It makes a significant difference whether you only gelegentlich use at the weekend or whether cannabis is a f it's part of your daily life is.
+For occasional users, THC can possibly only a few days can be detected after the last use, while in regular users traces of THC can still be after weeks can be found in the body.

 The THC concentration of the cannabis consumed also plays a significant role.
 Not every cannabis product is the same.
-Some strains or products, such as concentrates or edibles, can have very high THC concentrations.
+Some varieties or products, such as concentrates or edibles, can be very high THC concentrations show.
 Higher doses of THC not only mean a more intense high, but also a longer detection time in the body.
-The reason for this lies in the way the body metabolizes and stores THC, which leads us to the next point.
+The reason for this lies in the way the body THC metabolises and stores which leads us to the next point.

 Metabolism and body composition